njacobs5074/InOutBoard/README.md

 * Logout/Disconnect - Once logged in, you can logout should you so desire..

 ### Testing
-For server-side components, I used jUnit and Spring's related annotations.
-For the client-side (JavaScript) components, I used
+For server-side components, I used [JUnit](http://junit.org/) and Spring's related annotations.
+For the client-side (JavaScript) components, I used [Karma](http://karma-runner.github.io/0.12/index.html) and [Jasmine](http://jasmine.github.io/2.0/introduction.html).
-Karma and Jasmine.
 Note that as of this writing, I have only tested the code running in Chrome 39.0.2171.

-The versions of the various test frameworks  managed via the `pom.xml`, so you shouldn't need to do anything special to get it to work.
+The versions of the various test frameworks are managed via Maven, so you shouldn't need to do anything special to get it to work.

 ## Limitations
 * Rudimentary sense of session.
 Your login is stored locally and so can be recovered when you relaunch the page.
 However, you cannot use that same login from another browser (i.e. you launch Chrome, then launch Safari) and perhaps more importantly, you can't access that login from another device.